 - Never try to bribe the Botswana Police

 We spent the night in Ghanzi – a small town in the middle of the Kalahari Desert.
-Called the “capital of the Kalahari” Ghanzi is known for its cattle farms and a “conglomeration of ethnic groups”.
+Known as the “capital of the Kalahari” Ghanzi has cattle farms and a “conglomeration of ethnic groups”.
 The San and Bakgalagadi were Ghanzi’s original inhabitants.
 In the late 1800s, the Herero, Batawana, and others settled in the area.

 Ghanzi villagers maintain an abundance of cattle, donkeys, and sheep, all affected by serious drought over the past several years.
-Their animals graze along the roadside and at times on the roads!
+Animals graze along the roadside and even on the roads!
 Driving in the area is tricky with the government imposing a severe punishment for injuring animals.

 Botswana is socially conscious and invests substantially in the education and healthcare of its people.
 The country doesn’t have the racial issues of many other African countries.
 The Botswana government uses a form of ecotourism – “high income and low impact tourism”.
 They charge more than adjacent African countries prohibiting some travelers from visiting Botswana, and thereby reducing the number of tourists entering the country.
-Luxury safari camps are common but more basic accommodations are available and comfortable as well.
+Luxury safari camps are common but comfortable, more basic accommodations are available.

 Botswana won independence from Britain in 1966.
 Today it’s a politically stable country with the greatest economy in sub-Saharan Africa.
 Botswana’s diamond mines are the richest and most abundant in the world.